Cheque and Credit Clearing Company

 The Cheque and Credit Clearing Company Limited (C&CCC) is a UK membership-based industry body whose 11 members are the UK clearing banks.
 The company has managed the cheque clearing system in England and Wales since 1985, in all of Great Britain since 1996 when it took over responsibility for managing the Scottish cheque clearing as well, and in the whole of the United Kingdom since the introduction of the Image Clearing System in 2019.
+It has been a subsidiary of Pay.UK since 2018.

 As well as clearing cheques, the system processes the following forms of payment: banker's drafts, building society cheques, postal orders, warrants, government payable orders and traveller's cheques.
 The company also manages the systems for the clearing of paper bank giro credits (the credit clearing).

 The clearing system in Northern Ireland was formerly operated by the Belfast Bankers' Clearing Company for the four clearing banks there.

 History

 In 2009 3.5 million cheques and 360,000 paper credits passed through the British interbank clearing system each working day.
 Cheque volumes reached a peak in 1990 when 4 billion cheques were written, but usage has fallen since then.
 This is mainly due to alternative methods of payment such as direct debits, BACS payments and more recently, the Faster Payments Service, being used more widely by individuals and businesses.
-The annual rate of decline of the volume of cheques being used is now in double figures.
+The annual rate of decline of the volume of cheques being used is now in double figures..

+From the end of November 2007, changes known as 2-4-6 came into force.
+These increased clarity and certainty when paying in cheques to a bank or building society account.
+The 2-4-6 changes set a maximum time limit of two, four and six working days for each of the stages after paying in a cheque to a current or basic bank account.
+The timescales covered cheques, bankers' drafts, bankers' cheques and building society cheques paid into sterling current and basic bank accounts.
+For deposit or savings accounts the maximum time limit for withdrawal was longer (6 days, rather than 4).